pauljeter/pauljeter-astro/src/content/blog/dont-forget-to-cover-your-client-side-2014-javascript-summit.md

 ### A unit test therefore is…

-A method by which we determine if a given “unit” of code behaves as expected by asserting it’s results given certain parameters and conditions.
+A method by which we determine if a given "unit" of code behaves as expected by asserting it's results given certain parameters and conditions.

 Prevent Bugs